Malanius/understanding-typescript-course/README.md

 - for the shorhand of one param fucntions, it is required to have type of the function and its params specified
 - compiled to function varibales on target < ES6

+`-`

+### Default function parameters

+- default arguments has to be last on the list of arguments
+- compiled to workaroud that cheks for assigned value on target < ES6

 ---

 ## Classes